 It's summer and Salad Time again!
-Sharing this wonderful recipe of Quinoa Salad which we made this week.
-Having varieties of salad recipes in your kitchen repertoire can never be too many.
+I am sharing this wonderful recipe for Quinoa Salad which we made this week.
+Having varieties of salad recipes in your kitchen repertoire is very useful; there can never be too many.

 Don’t want to keep on beating the same dish again?
 This quinoa-based recipe gives a super healthy and tasty salad variation.

-We have all heard about the nutritional benefits of quinoa - High fibre, low carbs, good protein and plenty of vitamins and minerals.
+We have all heard about the nutritional benefits of quinoa - High fiber, low carbs, good protein, and plenty of vitamins and minerals.

 - A superfood added to other healthy ingredients makes a super healthy dish.

-- If you are like me not a big fan of Quinoa, this is a rather nice way of having in a zesty and flavour-packed dish.
+- If you are like me, not a big fan of Quinoa, this is a nice way to have it in a zesty and flavor-packed dish.

 Is Quinoa salad healthy?

-Yes, it is a Super food.
-Packed with vitamins, minerals, protein, healthy fats and fiber, it is more healthy than your regular rice, wheat, oats and other grains and cereals.
+Yes, it is a Superfood.
+Packed with vitamins, minerals, protein, healthy fats, and fiber, it is healthier than your regular rice, wheat, oats, and other grains and cereals.

-It is Ok to eat quinoa every day because it’s a nutritious grain.
+Eating quinoa daily is OK because it’s a nutritious grain.
 But it packs many carbs, so if you are into a diet plan, use it judiciously.

-It may not be the right food for your keto/low carb diet since it is high in carbs.
-You may include it in a very small portion along with other high fiber and protein.
+It may not be the right food for your keto/low-carb diet since it is high in carbs.
+You may include it in a very small portion and other high fiber and protein.

 It has 50% higher carbs than brown rice and as much as white rice.
 Thinking of carbs, it is a good substitute for white rice in your meals.
-When you consider that it has twice the protein and more fiber, it surely is a more healthy substitute for white rice.
+When you consider that it has twice the protein and more fiber, it surely is a healthier substitute for white rice.

 For salad dressing

-- Olive oil - the best dressing for a salad.
-Not just improves the taste but also helps in absorbing nutrients from the vegetables.
+- Olive oil - is the best dressing for a salad.
+It not just improves the taste but also helps in absorbing nutrients from the vegetables.
 Recommend extra-virgin olive oil.

-- Red Wine Vinegar - Gives a pinkish color and brings a level of acidity and sweetness to the dressing.
-Can substitute with other wine-based vinegar like sherry vinegar, white wine vinegar, or champagne vinegar.
+- Red Wine Vinegar - Gives a pinkish color, bringing acidity and sweetness to the dressing.
+It can substitute with other wine-based vinegar like sherry, white wine, or champagne vinegar.

-- Garlic powder - a bomb of flavour.
+- Garlic powder - a bomb of flavor.
 You will find garlic in most of my recipes.

 - Sugar - to provide sweetness to the dressing and salad

-- Dijon Mustard - It adds zest and flavour to the vinaigrette.
-Dijon mustard is stronger in flavour and a bit spicier than regular mustard.
+- Dijon Mustard - It adds zest and flavor to the vinaigrette.
+Dijon mustard is stronger in flavor and a bit spicier than regular mustard.

-- Oregano and parsley - commonly used herbs to make the base of the salad more interesting.
+- Oregano and parsley - commonly used herbs to make the salad base more interesting.

 - Salt and pepper - for seasoning as per taste

-- Quinoa - Prefer red quinoa.
+- Quinoa - I prefer red quinoa.
 Unfortunately, I could not get it nearby this time.
-White will do it too but red just adds more color to the dish and makes it interesting.
+White will do it, too, but red adds more color to the dish and makes it interesting.

 - Vegetables - The usual culprits here - Cucumber, Red bell pepper, Cherry tomatoes, Onion

-- Feta - Popular and one of the best cheese for salad.
-Salty and tangy works very well with olive oil-based dressings.
+- Feta - Popular and one of the best cheeses for salad.
+Salty and tangy work very well with olive oil-based dressings.

 - Sunflower seeds - Another superfood to the mix.

-- Parsley - adds freshness and slight bitterness and also goes perfectly with quinoa-based salads.
+- Parsley - adds freshness and slight bitterness and goes perfectly with quinoa-based salads.

 How to Cook Quinoa?